akalenuk/the_namingless_programming_language/README.md

 I see your confusion.
 This prefix doesn't have a coherent name.
 Well, naming *is* hard, that's why I started the whole thing to begin with.

-What it does *usually* is it turns a piece of string into a subbranch conining the piece of string.
+What it does *usually* is it turns a piece of string into a subbranch containing the piece of string.

 E. g. you want to add 12 and 23 together.
 In a normal language, you have literals, syntaxis, and operators, so `12 + 23` is the common way to do that.
 In this language, you only have a string of chars as input, so to add two numbers together, you need to segregate one from another first.